intronet-ai/core/README.md

-# Impulse Core
+# Intronet Core

-Types and other shared utilities for all impulse npm projects.
+This project contains types and other shared utilities used in other intronet packages.

-I envision eventually merging the firebase functions project with this project.